ignorant-fool/ignorant-fool.github.io/content/posts/2023/002_spring-2023-what-i-watched.md

 **Ousama Ranking** average

-Ousama Ranking -- Side Story time.
+*Ousama Ranking* - Side Story time.
 Yeah look it was okay, not much to say really.
 Just a bunch of SOL stories that didn't make the cut in Season 1.
 Hiling-sama is a beautiful milf as always, and very sad about what happens to King Desha.

 **Megami no Cafe Terrace** average